 - Making a multi-sensory workspace: filled with positive items that make Jack feel relaxed/comforted e.g.: picture of cat, quotes, relaxing smelling oil, stress ball.

 Jack and the coach then looked at replacement strategies which work to replace unhelpful behaviour such as:

-- Creating an energy audit (link to site) to help him become aware of his stress triggers
+- Creating an energy audit to help him become aware of his stress triggers

 - Devising a personalised anxiety level scale

 Towards the end of the block of sessions, Jack and the coach recapped the strategies, feedback on the effectiveness and the coach provided Jack sign posting for further support.

 Jack reports to being more aware of his stress triggers, and feels equipped to independently apply strategies to both reduce and manage his stress and anxiety in the workplace.
 His manager comments that he is calmer, more engaged in his work and able to communicate more effectively with his colleagues and customers.

 By Dr. Deborah Leveroy, Neurodiversity & Inclusion Lead, Dyslexia Box

 Take a look at some of our related articles:

 What is Access to Work?
 Everything you need to know

 Often referred to as the Governments best kept secret, Access to Work (AtW) is a government scheme which funds disability-related support and equipment to help people start or stay in work.
 Here you'll find out about the process of applying and what to do once you've received your award.